isabella232/SC_StefanGodoroja/Part 2/For Instructor/script.md

 ## Screencast Description

-A showcase of how Apple Pay makes developers and users life easier when paying for real world goods and services.
+A showcase of how to integrate a payment processor and a backend with Apple Pay.

 ## Language, Editor and Platform versions used in this screencast: